BetterCallHoang/BetterCallHoang/README.md

 ---

 ⚡ **Interests:**
-- Embedded systems & firmware development: had experiences in design and implement motor control system, on-board battery charger.
+- Embedded systems & firmware development
-- Control techniques & automation: PID controller fan boy👍.
+- Control techniques & automation
-- Power electronics & renewable energy: DC/AC and DC/DC.
+- Power electronics & renewable energy

 ---

 🤖 **Experiences:**
 - C: I use C mostly for embedded programming on MCUs from companies like TI, ST, Toshiba, etc.
 - Matlab: I use Matlab to calculate and process the datas.
-- Python: The same with Matlab but more flexible😁
+- Python: I use Python for make automation tools.
 - Kicad: Use to make my custom boards, and I'm still learning it.
 ---